joycemcliu/wordle/README.md

 ### Game mode
 - Normal wordle by selecting "normal" in page
 - Host cheating wordle by selecting "hard" in page.
+   - Enhance "host cheating" difficutly by not updating a list of word candidates if the guess already in the previous history
 - Adjustable number of attemps. (client restriction: min=1, max=20).

 ### UI/UX